awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 Before you export a dataset, make sure that the Amazon Personalize service\-linked role can access and write to your output Amazon S3 bucket\.
 See [Dataset export job permissions requirements](#export-permissions)\.

  The following is an example of the `create-dataset-export-job` AWS CLI command\.
-Give the job a name, replace `dataset arn` with the Amazon Resource Name \(ARN\) of the dataset that you want to export, and replace `role ARN` with the ARN of the Amazon Personalize service\-linked role that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+Give the job a name, replace `dataset arn` with the Amazon Resource Name \(ARN\) of the dataset that you want to export, and replace `role ARN` with the ARN of the Amazon Personalize service\-linked role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
 In `s3DataDestination`, for the `kmsKeyArn`, optionally provide the ARN for your AWS KMS key, and for the `path` provide the path to your output Amazon S3 bucket\.

  For `ingestion-mode`, specify the data to export from the following options:
 +  Specify `BULK` to export only data that you imported in bulk using a dataset import job\.
 +  Specify `PUT` to export only data that you imported incrementally using the console or the `PutEvents`, PutUsers, or `PutItems` operations\.
 +  Specify `ALL` to export all of the data in the dataset\.

- For more information see [ CreateDatasetExportJob ](API_CreateDatasetExportJob.md)\.
+ For more information see [CreateDatasetExportJob](API_CreateDatasetExportJob.md)\.

 ```
 aws personalize create-dataset-export-job \